 Customers on a Samepage Pro Pricing Plan had read-only access to their content until June 18th, 2018, at which point all Legacy Samepage content became unavailable.
 We strongly encouraged customers to migrate their content to our new Teams platform using our conversion tool before then.

-Customers on a Samepage Pro Pricing Plan have the option to download an export of their Legacy Samepage data from within the Samepage app.
-This export will be available until the end of 2018.
+NOTE: Legacy Samepage content is no longer available for download.
+Customers on a Samepage Pro Pricing Plan had the option to download an export of their Legacy Samepage data from within the Samepage app.
+This export was available until the end of 2018.